aseichter2007/ClipboardConqueror/readme.md

 For large models, set the batch size lower in kobold to keep the working context memory requirements smaller.
 I like 128 these days.
 5 threads on a 6 core system to preserve responsiveness.

-  >I thought about recommending other models, but OpenHermes 2.5 is simply decent and fast, even tested on a friend's old 1080, under one minute for complex queries and with no gfx acceleration on 16gb ram its painfully slow to ingest, a few minutes for a large query and response.  smaller batches help you be sure its not hung up.
+  >I thought about recommending other models, but OpenHermes 2.5 is simply decent and fast, even tested on a friend's old 1080, under one minute for complex queries and with no gfx acceleration on 16gb ram its painfully slow to ingest, a few minutes for a large query and response.  smaller batch size helps you be sure its not hung up.

   >let me know about your hardware and token speed and i will make this reflect the general experience better.